nlguillemot/TheIceRink/README.md

 TheIceRink
 ==========

-First experiment with asynchronous networking using Boost.ASIO
+First experiment with asynchronous networking using Boost.Asio

 I made this a while ago as a fun experiment while I was working at Inlight.